martindale/coalescent/README.md

 );
 ```

-Your middleware gets embellished with `this.socket`, which is the "current"
+Your middleware function gets called with `socket`, which is the "current"
 `net.Socket` instance.

 ### Included Middleware

-Coalescent ships with 2 pieces of middleware for common use-cases.
+Coalescent ships with three pieces of middleware for common use-cases.

 #### Tattletale